Business Process Transformation in The New Reality: How Top Online Marketplaces Upgrade [Case Studies]

 How did the pandemic affect the top online marketplaces and what changes did Coronavirus inflict?
 Read on to find out.

-Facebook marketplace: The boost of new buying and selling opportunities
+Boosting new buying and selling opportunities with a digital marketplace

 Facebook has been gradually expanding its capabilities related to e-commerce.